Modular representations of $\mathrm{GL}_2({\mathbb F}_q)$ using calculus: Principal series case

-Theorem~\ref{ps-twisted} is a twisted version of the previous lemma.
-However the proof is much more involved.
+Theorem~\ref{ps-twisted} is a twisted version of the Lemma~\ref{jthcomponent}.
+However the proof is more involved.
 To prove it we need a few more lemmas.
-Recall that the twisted Dickson polynomials $\theta_j$ for $0 \leq j \leq f-1$ were defined in \eqref{twisted-Dickson-polys}.
+Recall the twisted Dickson polynomials $\theta_j$ for $0 \leq j \leq f-1$ were defined in \eqref{twisted-Dickson-polys}.